foysalahmed10/Pepper-4D/README.md

   <img src="figures/health_classification.jpg" width="95%">
 </p>

 Figure 6.
 The comparative qualitative results of health assessment on Pepper-4D.
-This figure il-lustrates representative examples from the testing set, covering normal and withering pepper plants.
+This figure illustrates representative examples from the testing set, covering normal and withering pepper plants.
 The Ground truth (GT) labels are shown on the 1st row; the results of PointNet, Point-Net++, and DGCNN are listed on the 2nd, 3rd, and 4th rows, respectively.
-The classified normal (healthy) plants are shown in green and the withering (unhealthy) plants are in olive green, re-spectively.
+The classified normal (healthy) plants are shown in green and the withering (unhealthy) plants are in olive green, respectively.
 The misclassified plants are highlighted with a dotted red circle.
 Across all shown samples, PointNet++ has the best prediction results.

 ### Organ Semantic Segmentation